JayFiDev/StoreAway/README.md

 * Move your 3d printing files from the desktop to a combined folder.
 * Backup your word or excel documents or move them to a different location.

+## New features

+* Drag & Drop folders or files into the UI and have the stored away.

 ## Presets
 __NOW__ with presets for different filetypes.
 Have all your images, videos and source code sorted automatically - or have a custom mapping for specific filename extentions.
 __Preset__ | __includes__ |